 You can see if the plan is right for you by having a look at the Plan Preview.
 Weekly training hours for the plan are between 7:15 and 18:00.
-To best utilize the plan you need to know your T-Pace in swimming (see the Swimming Intensity document) and heart rate zones discussed in the Intensity document.
+To best utilize the plan you need to know your T-Pace in swimming (see the Swimming Intensity document) in the Supporting Document downloads and heart rate zones discussed in the Intensity document.

 Find the supporting documents you need to help you with this plan at this link.